jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Oboe cannot know the correct behaviour when a connection is lost so this decision is left to the containing application.
-Generally on request failure one of two behaviours are expected: if the actions performed in response to data received up to time of failure remain valid in the absence of a full transmission, their effects will be kept and a new request made for just the missed part; alternatively, if all the data is required for the actions to be valid, taking an optimistic locking approach the application would perform rollback.
+Generally on request failure one of two behaviours are expected: if the actions performed in response to data so far remains valid in the absence of a full transmission their effects will be kept and a new request made for just the missed part; alternatively, if all the data is required for the actions to be valid, the application should take an optimistic locking approach and perform a rollback.

 Oboe.js as a Micro-Library
 --------------------------